 As a result of this fragmented setup, Project Businesses lack most of the integration components and have no way to structure their data in a way that gives them greater control and better visibility over their projects to deliver better outcomes for their customers.

-Project Businesses in the market for a new ERP, project management, project accounting, project analytics or related system need to understand a series of baseline business requirements to ensure the system they select covers core project business processes and functions.
+Project Businesses in the market for a new ERP, such as a construction ERP, or project management, project accounting, project analytics or related system need to understand a series of baseline business requirements to ensure the system they select covers core project business processes and functions.

 Think Holistically About Your Project Business